 Things to Do in Wat Chedi Luang

 Wat Chedi Luang has large grounds, offering things to see.
 The best attraction is the huge chedi (pagoda) which has five elephant sculptures on the south side at the base.
 The four sides of the chedi itself also contain large staircases flanked by the naga (serpents), creating a mythical feeling about the building.
-The eastern side of wat chedi Luang Chiang Mai used to be the placed of the Emerald Buddha replica but it was never taken back after the restoration.
-Wandering around the temple grounds, you will also find two viharas or prayer halls, city pillar building and Wat Phan Tao, a beautifully carved teak temple with the smaller size.
+The eastern side of wat chedi Luang Chiang Mai used to be the place of the Emerald Buddha replica but it was never taken back after the restoration.
+Wandering around the temple grounds, you will also find two viharas or prayer halls, city pillar building and Wat Phan Tao, a beautifully carved teak temple with a smaller size.

 Wat Chedi Luang Entrance Fee

 Wat Chedi Luang in Thailand is one of the most visited temples in this country.
 Locals usually come to pray, especially when religious events and services held.
 If you want to visit this temple, you must dress respectfully by covering your knees, shoulders and midriffs.
 It opens daily from 6 am to 8 pm where you can spend about 30-60 minutes for exploring wat chedi Luang.
 Do not forget to prepare money for the entrance fee, which is 40 baht for adults and 20 baht for children while it is free for locals.

 How to Go to Wat Chedi Luang

 Wat Chedi Luang location is on Prakpokklao Road, in the center of the old city between Chiang Mai Gate and Changpuak Gate.
 It is quite easy to find the temple because it is the tallest building in Chiang Mai.
 You can take a songthaew (red trucks operate as shared taxis), the local transport to wat chedi Luang that costs around 30 baht per person.